 Dodge & Cox Goes Global

 Investing in a new mutual fund is usually a crapshoot.
-After all, a new fund, by definition, doesn't have a track record.
-But if any new fund deserves the benefit of the doubt, it's Dodge & Cox Global Stock, which begins accepting cash on May 1.
+But if any new fund deserves the benefit of the doubt, it's Dodge & Cox Global Stock.
 It's only the fifth fund from Dodge & Cox in the firm's nearly 80 years of existence.

-So if Global will combine the best of Stock and International, should you expect it to leave those two in the dust?
+So if Global cherry-picks the best of Stock and International, should you expect it to leave those two in the dust?
 "Our general counsel has warned us not to say that," says Charles Pohl, the firm's chief investment officer and a manager of Global.